Photography Exposure Triangle

 ISO is the numerical exposure index of a photographic film under the system adopted by the International Standardization Organization, used to indicate the light sensitivity of the film's emulsion (Formally known as ASA, American Standards Association).
 In the Digital Photography Era, ISO is the measurement of how sensitive the camera's image sensor is.
-The higher the ISO is set makes the sensor more sensitive.

 Now shutter speed… There is a shutter in front of the sensor that opens and closes, when the shutter release button is pressed.
 The duration of the shutter opening is the shutter speed.
 This is the amount of time that the sensor is exposed to light.
 I like to think of shutter speed as one of the creative controls on my camera.
 You can creatively freeze action or blur action.